davidmreed/davidmreed.github.io/_posts/2016-12-08-null-relationships-short-circuiting-salesforce.md

 There are a couple of ways to work around this limitation.

 One is to check the sObject variable's nullity using a Decision element before using any formulas that references its fields.
 (See the [release notes](https://releasenotes.docs.salesforce.com/en-us/summer14/release-notes/rn_forcecom_process_flow_crossobject.htm) on cross-object references in Flow).
-Unfortunately, this may not be practicable in a flow where formulas make complex decisions or calculate across a number of different objects (see my discussion of [bridging Click & Pledge with Salesforce Campaigns]({{ site.baseurl}}{% post_url bridging-click-and-pledge-and-salesforce-campaigns %}) for an example).
+Unfortunately, this may not be practicable in a flow where formulas make complex decisions or calculate across a number of different objects.

 Another option, if the variable is populated using a lookup element from a given Id value, is to check the nullity of the Id value field in the formula that performs the cross-object reference.
 Like in Process Builder, logical functions in Flow formulas use short-circuit evaluation.
 This allows you to effectively guard cross-object references against nulls in the circumstance that the potentially-null sObject variable is looked up from an Id field, rather than other criteria.